 Grains: Whole wheat pasta, bread, quinoa, farro, oats, brown rice.

 Vegetables: Sweet potatoes and other root vegetables.

 During a refeed, the number of calories increases, and instead of restricting carbohydrates, they become the primary macronutrient of focus.
-Check out the macro food list and macro-friendly snacks post if you want other carbohydrate options.

 Frequently asked questions

 Based on the limited research in this field, the current theory is a range of 2-7 days.

 Should I do a refeed, diet break, or stay a calorie deficit diet?

 Your answer will vary depending on your goals, current situation, long-term weight loss plan, and health status.
 Speak to a registered dietitian before making any drastic changes to ensure you choose the best option.

 What foods should I avoid during my refeed?